joshh-ye/HyprV4/README.md

 ```
 If this doesn't work, run 'yay -S nwg-look' and delete nwg-look-bin from '_set-hypr_'

-After hyprland is loaded, apply following fixes to the hyprland.conf file (cd ~./.config/hypr, then vim hyprland.conf) ATTENTION: there will be two hyprland.conf.
+## After hyprland is loaded, apply following fixes to the hyprland.conf file
+ATTENTION: there will be two hyprland.conf.
 Make sure to edit one in listed path.
+cd ~./.config/hypr
+vim hyprland.conf

 1) Navigate to ‘master {’ in vim and replace class with following:
 ```